Variational Pattern Selection

-\textit{Selection problems}.
-Of the many unstable nonlinear phenomena, we will address here only those describing front propagation, pattern formation, and self-organization.
-Besides being of obvious interests for mathematics, physics, geophysics, chemistry, and biology, they are indispensable in oil/gas recovery, metallurgy, and medicine (malignant growth), to name just a few applications.
+Of the many unstable non-linear phenomena, we will address here only those describing front propagation, pattern formation, and self-organization.
+In addition to being of obvious interests for mathematics, physics, geophysics, chemistry, and biology, they are indispensable in oil/gas recovery, metallurgy, and medicine (malignant growth), to name just a few applications.
 These processes often exhibit the problem of selecting the most stable member from a family of stationary or self-similar solutions.